Internationalize From Day One: Treat English Like Any Other Locale

 | Write code samples, not comments, to show engineers exactly how to fetch localized copy. | Makes implementation clear and consistent |

 NumberFormatter.localizedUppercase/localizedLowercase.Language is hard; fixing it later is harder.
-Bake i18n into your project from sprint one, and English becomes just another locale: no more, no less.
-The payoff?
-A codebase that scales worldwide and users who feel at home the moment they open your app.
+Bake i18n into your project from sprint one, and English becomes just another locale—no more, no less—with a codebase that scales worldwide and users who feel at home the moment they open your app.